Staying informed about the latest regulations is crucial for charger owners and installers to ensure compliance and leverage new opportunities.

-UK regulations require that all new public charge points 8kW and above deployed after 24 November 2024 and all public charge points of 50kW and above must offer contactless payment either per public charge point or per charging site, if more than one public charge point.
+From November 24, 2024, UK regulations mandate that all new public charge points with a power rating of 8kW and above, and all public charge points of 50kW and above (regardless of installation date), must offer contactless payment options either per chargepoint or per charging site.

-Tap is a free charger management platform with built-in compliance that helps you stay on top of UK regulations.
+Tap is your free charger management platform with built-in compliance features to help charger owners and installers stay on top of all UK regulations.

 Payments via Contactless & Roaming partners